Battle of Mogaung

 The Battle of Mogaung was a series of engagements that was fought in the Burma Campaign of World War II between 6 and 26 June 1944 at the Burmese town of Mogaung.
 In brutal fighting, the 77th 'Chindit' Brigade under Brigadier Michael Calvert, later assisted by Chinese forces of Generalissimo Chiang Kai-shek, fought for and captured the town from the occupying forces of Imperial Japan.

-The battle was part of a major Chindit campaign called Operation Thursday which later amalgamated with the Siege of Myitkyina by Chinese and US forces led by Joseph Stilwell who was in overall command of the Chindits.
+The battle was part of the second Chindit campaign, Operation Thursday.
+This later became part of the Siege of Myitkyina by Chinese and US forces led by Joseph Stilwell who was in overall command of the Chindits.
 The capture of Mogaung was the first place in Burma to be liberated from the Japanese, and it was the last major Chindit campaign of the war.
 Two Victoria Crosses were awarded during the battle.

 Background

-In 1943, Brigadier Orde Wingate led the Chindits behind Japanese lines for the first of their Long-range penetration operations with Operation Loincloth.
+In 1943, Brigadier Orde Wingate led the Chindits behind Japanese lines for the first of their long-range penetration operations with Operation Longcloth.
 It resulted in little strategic success but it did prove that British Empire forces could fight on equal terms with the Japanese in the jungle.
 The following year General William 'Bill' Slim leading the British Fourteenth Army were engaged in a desperate struggle against the Japanese army who had launched Operation U-Go – the invasion of British India beginning in March 1944.

 As a result of the Japanese invasion a second Chindit expedition was launched; Operation Thursday was much larger than the previous years' with six brigades.
-The aim was to harass the Japanese rear and supply lines as well as to relieve pressure on American General Vinegar 'Joe' Stilwell's joint Chinese and US forces moving south into Northern Burma who were intending to take the strategic town of Myitkyina.
+The aim was to harass the Japanese rear and supply lines as well as to relieve pressure on American General "Vinegar Joe" Stilwell's joint Chinese and US forces moving south into Northern Burma who were intending to take the strategic town of Myitkyina.
 The early operations of the Chindits were marred by the death of Wingate in an air crash.
 They then went under the command of Major General Walter Lentaigne but were eventually placed under the command of the Anglophobe Stilwell.
 By that time, the 77th Brigade had been in action since early March, having held off superior Japanese forces for two months from their stronghold of White City.